dmccreary/micropython-clocks-and-watches/docs/glossary.md

 #### OLED Display
 A thin, bright display that uses organic light-emitting diodes to show text and graphics without a backlight.

-#### PWM
-Pulse Width Modulation - a technique for creating varying levels of brightness or speed by rapidly switching a signal on and off.

-#### PWM Audio
-Using Pulse Width Modulation to generate sounds and tones.

-**Example:** Creating alarm beeps and hourly chimes.

 #### Partial Refresh
 Updating only changed portions of a display to improve efficiency.